serialseb/serialseb.github.com/testimonials.md

 Want to add your own testimonial on here?
 [Edit the file on github](https://github.com/serialseb/serialseb.github.com/edit/master/testimonials.md) and add yours at the top.

+> Seb is an intelligent, respected, and accomplished technologist.
+He was a huge personal help to me in ramping up on REST and provide my team continual advice as we were developing ASP.NET Web API.
+He is also a passionate supporter of the UK developer community having also been a big driver for the UK alt.net efforts.

 > Seb is articulate, passionate, courageous and fiercely intelligent; exactly the kind of person you want to have around
 > if you've got difficult problems to solve.
 I enjoyed working with him immensely and wouldn't hesitate to do so again.